RaquelMichelon/webApp-container-project/README.md

 # Web App Container

-This project uses Docker Compose to run an HTML aplication in an Apache Container.
+This project uses Docker Compose to run an HTML application in an Apache Container.

 Steps